PhotoSeek creator Tom Dempsey reveals his favorite photographic gear adopted from 1978-2017.

-A. Adobe Photoshop Lightroom for Windows or Macintosh (Tom’s usage from 2007−present)
+A. Adobe Lightroom for Windows (Tom’s usage from 2007−present)

-- As of April 2015, Lightroom version 6 now thankfully includes good Photo Merge to Panorama and to HDR, with raw file input and high-quality output to Adobe Digital Negative DNG files.
+- In April 2015, Lightroom version 6 added Photo Merge to Panorama and to HDR, with raw file input and high-quality output to Adobe Digital Negative DNG files.

-- An equally good option for stitching panoramas from multiple images is the FREE Image Composite Editor (ICE) released in 2015 from Microsoft Research Computational Photography Group − faster and sharper than using Adobe Photoshop CS5.
+- A good FREE option for stitching panoramas from multiple images is Image Composite Editor (ICE) released in 2015 from Microsoft Research Computational Photography Group (faster and sharper than using Adobe Photoshop CS5).

-- Save money on Adobe products using your academic/student/teacher discount, if applicable.
-(By the way, in 2012 Adobe competitively cut in half the retail price of Lightroom.)
+- Save money on Adobe products using your discount for academic/student/teacher, if applicable.
+(Also, in 2012, Adobe competitively cut in half the retail price of Lightroom.)

-- Lightroom gets 2-3 times the organizing & editing done per week compared to Canon ZoomBrowser or Adobe Photoshop with Bridge.
+- Lightroom helped me edit and organize 2-3 times more per week compared to Canon ZoomBrowser, or to Adobe Photoshop with Bridge.

 - Lightroom smartly stores its non-destructive editing commands & labels in a powerful database (and in .XMP sidecar files for raw), compatible with JPG, TIF, and most camera raw files.